ryapric/loggit/README.md

     1 2018-02-13 18:01:32    INFO Result 1          ""          Ryan
     2 2018-02-13 18:02:32    INFO Result 2          ""        Thomas
     3 2018-02-13 18:03:32    INFO Result 3          ""          <NA>

-As of v1.0.1, you can also supply a `data.frame` or `tbl_df` as the *sole* argument to `loggit()`, and the whole data frame will be logged.
-To do this, you must specify at least "log\_lvl" and "log\_msg" as column names in the data frame; you can then supply as many additional columns as you wish, just like is using `...`.
-Note that the timestamp is still handled by `loggit()`.

 <br>